(I Don't Want to Go to) Chelsea: Release and reception

 "(I Don't Want to Go to) Chelsea" was released as the debut single from Costello's second album This Year's Model on 3 March 1978.
 The B-side was "You Belong to Me", another song from This Year's Model.
 The single was Costello's second chart hit in the UK, peaking at number 16 on the UK Singles Chart over a chart stay of ten weeks.
 The single reached number 12 in Ireland and number 93 in Australia.
 The song received glowing critical attention at the time, with the NME concluding, "The single's so good, the very act of releasing it amounts to bragging on a colossal scale".
 The song was released on This Year's Model on 17 March 1978, though it was omitted on US versions of the album for being too British.

 Since its release, "Chelsea" has been praised by music critics.
 AllMusic's Stephen Thomas Erlewine praised the song for being "underscored with sexual menace", while the same site's Tom Maginnis called it a "brilliant ska-inflected rocker".
 Kit Rachlis of Rolling Stone praised Costello for the "precision" with which he described Chelsea, while Morgan Troper of PopMatters said, "It's almost not worth listening to Model unless it's a version that contains 'Chelsea', as the song's presence is essential to This Year's Models overall impact".
 Dave Lifton of Ultimate Classic Rock named the song as the 7th best Elvis Costello song, proclaiming it the "standout" from This Year's Model and calling it "a perfect example of the mixture of chaos and skill [the Attractions] brought".
 Martin Chilton of the Daily Telegraph named the song Costello's 15th best.

 Costello has since performed the song frequently, including at his set for Woodstock '99.
 A live version of the song, described as "excellent" by Maginnis, appeared on the album Live at the El Mocambo.

 Video

-The video features the band performing in an unfurnished, light-drenched, wholly white set, and uses a simple shrinking square zoom effect.
-It was directed by Paul Flattery for Jon Roseman Productions.
+The video shows the band performing in an unfurnished, light-drenched, wholly white set, and uses a simple shrinking square zoom effect.
 After a photo-montage effect with still photographs of Costello, the video opens with him playing the opening guitar riff in close-up.
 The video then alternates between the band playing together and shots of Costello singing in an increasingly contorted pose.

-The video for "Pump It Up" was shot the same day in London, and all the musicians can be seen wearing the same clothes, although drummer Pete Thomas sports a distinctive Union Jack tracksuit top.
-Bassist Bruce Thomas had cut his right hand on a bottle a few weeks previously and had needed eight stitches.
-His bandage can be seen clearly in both of the videos.
+The video, directed by Paul Flattery, employs the same set as the video for "Pump It Up" and all the musicians can be seen wearing the same clothes.
+Bassist Bruce Thomas had injured his hand a few weeks previously and can be seen wearing a bandage mitt.